Last Updated: 5/22/21 | May 22nd, 2021

 - BUDGET: Young & Happy Hostel – This hostel has pretty simple rooms but comfy beds, small but well-cleaned showers, and a large kitchen space.
 The common room is an old cellar lined with stone, making for a cozy and unique spot to hang out.
 The staff will sometimes host evening events, and there’s a daily happy hour for mingling with other travelers.
 They also offer a free breakfast of croissants, coffee, and juice.

 - MID-RANGE: Hôtel Minerve – On a quiet street near Notre Dame and the Sorbonne, Hôtel Minerve is housed inside a historic 1864 Haussmannian building complete with flowered balconies.
-This place has been recently renovated to give it some quirky charm, like walls of stone, visible beams, and original artwork throughout.
+This place has been recently renovated to give it some charm, including exposed stone walls, visible beams, and original artwork throughout.
 There’s a large central courtyard as well.
-You can get a decent breakfast spread each morning for 9 EUR, and there’s a handy airport shuttle.
+You can get a decent breakfast spread each morning for 9 EUR and they also offer an airport shuttle (not free).

 - LUXURY: Grand Hôtel Saint Michel – Grand Hôtel Saint Michel is within walking distance to the some of the area’s best attractions, like the Jardin du Luxembourg and the Panthéon.
-It caters quite a bit to business travelers, but it isn’t stuffy, and the location is unbeatable.
-There are a bunch of high-end services on-site, like a concierge, a fitness center, and even a hammam!
+It caters mostly to business travelers, but it isn’t stuffy and the location is unbeatable.
+There are a bunch of high-end services on-site, like a concierge, a fitness center, spa, and even a hammam!

 Best places to stay in Champs-Élysées